“If you want to be healthy and live to one hundred, do Qigong.” Dr. Oz

 Qi Gong dates back to 2.500 years and there are references to similar techniques that go back to 5.000 years.
 Qigong has its origins in:

 - Chinese Shamanism, linked to the connection between Mankind and Nature, as a means to find harmony between the human body and nature’s elements;

-- Taoism, through the consistent practice of Qigong it was believed that spirit and body were in balance and harmony between Yin Yang was found;
+- Taoism, through the consistent practice of Qigong it was believed that spirit and body were in balance finding harmony between Yin and Yang;

 - Buddhism, certain types of Qigong were developed by Buddhists to compliment their seated meditations with movements which promoted serenity and awareness;

-- Chinese Medicine, Qigong promotes overall health and therefore its practice has been advised by many Traditional Chinese Doctors as a preventative and restorative method for the general balance of the organism and to strengthen specific organs;
+- Chinese Medicine, Qigong promotes overall health and therefore its practice is advised as a preventative and restorative method for the general balance of the organism and to strengthen specific organs;

-- Martial Arts, since the practice of Qigong greatly improves performance for athletes, Martial Artists designed and developed some forms of Qigong.
+- Martial Arts, since the practice of Qigong greatly improves performance for athletes, Martial Artists incorporate Qigong routines in their daily practice.

-There are several types of Qigong and they are all based in the principles of having a straight rooted posture, keeping the spine aligned, being relaxed, focusing on diaphragmatic breathing, flowing with the movements and setting an intention with awareness throughout the practice to harmonize the Qi flow in the body and the connection with nature’s energy to balance the organism.
+There are several types of Qigong and they are all based in the principles of having a straight rooted posture, keeping the spine aligned, being relaxed, focusing on diaphragmatic breathing, flowing with the movements and setting an intention with awareness to harmonise the Qi flow in the body.
 The main energy centers are healed and balanced through the consistent practice of Qigong.